14 Simple Wood Lathe Projects — Tools & Decorations For Your Home

 What is the best wood to turn on a lathe?

 The best woods to turn on a lathe are cherry, pine and maple.
-The answer to the question is highly subjective, but our team has found the above-mentioned wood the most malleable and versatile compared to other types.
+The answer to the question is highly subjective, but I have found the above-mentioned wood the most malleable and versatile compared to other types.

-(If you are looking for a great wood lathe, we reviewed the Grizzly G0766 here
+(If you are looking for a great wood lathe, I reviewed the Grizzly G0766 here

 Conclusion